NielsKornerup/Blog/_posts/2015-1-13-Graphing.md

 ---
 layout: default
 title: Graphing
-excerpt: I discuss the progress on my natural selection simulator
+excerpt: I discuss the progress on my natural selection simulator.
 ---
 As of my last post, I had completed the basic mechanism for my Natural Selection simulator.
 Over the break and going into the start of the school year, I did a lot of optimization, and I added a new feature, graphing.
 My previous attempt to optimize collision detection between producers and herbivores was to divide the screen into a 4 by 4 quadrant, and check for collisions only in this area.
 As I was not looking ahead, I hard-coded my collision algorithm, which both made it take longer to write, less dynamic, and harder for others to understand.
 I changed my hard-coded 4 x 4 grid into something that I could scale as large as I wanted to.
 Taking advantage of this, I replaced the grid with a 100 x 100 one, which greatly reduced the slow runtime on my older computer.
 After completing this task and fixing the bugs that resulted, I decided to move on to the next thing I wanted to add to the project, graphing.